 Operational Risk is modelled through the development of a representative set of adverse scenarios, which are then used to model the Operational Risk Profile.

-The scenarios are created and developed in subject matter expert workshops with representatives from both first line (Underwriting, Claims, Operations) and Second Line of Defence (ERM).
+The scenarios are created and developed in subject matter expert workshops with representatives from both first line (Underwriting, Claims, Operations) and ERM.
 Three data points are defined for each scenario, setting out a frequency (return period) and expected impact.
 These data points are then used to create loss distributions for each scenario and in turn are used to calibrate the Internal Model Operational Risk Module.